GMOD/jbrowse-components/packages/website/docs/developer_creating_data_adapters.md

 ---
 id: developer_creating_data_adapters
-title: Creating a new data adapter
+title: Creating custom data adapters
 ---

 ### What is a data adapter